abbott567/blog/src/posts/design-is-not-art/post.md

 For example, a door you have to push to open that has a pull handle.
 These always catch me out.
 You can tell it's a bad design by observing people using it.
 If 10 people go through it, and 9 of them try to pull it, then your design is bad.
 You can't argue with the observed evidence.

 As designers, it's important that we always consider this.
 It's important that we don't just  design things that we think are pretty.
-Sure, good design should have some asthetics to it.
+Sure, good design should have some aesthetics to it.
 Anybody that's held any Apple product will know how good it feels in your hands.
-But all too often, the usability is sacrificed for asthetics.
+But all too often, the usability is sacrificed for aesthetics.

 We're in the unique position where we design things that make a difference to peoples lives.
 It's important to make sure that we research often.
 That we do the hard work to make it simple for those that use our products.